dech0n/hobby-hub/README.md

 ## Summary

-First group project, cloning Good Reads but as a hobby tracking/discovery website Hobby Hub is a web application inspired by GoodReads built using Express and JavaScript.
+Hobby Hub is a web application where users can discover new hobbies, store their learning resources, and share their experiences.
+It was inspired by GoodReads and built using Express and JavaScript.

 - Create an account
 - Log in and Log out